-While Chitwan and Bardiya national parks often draw travelers looking for rhinos, tigers and elephants, one of the most rewarding experiences in these destinations can be getting to know the Tharu culture and their communities.
+While Chitwan and Bardiya national parks often draw travellers looking for rhinos, tigers, and elephants, one of the most rewarding experiences in these destinations is getting to know the Tharu culture and their communities.

-An indigenous people who mostly live in the Terai region in southern Nepal, the Tharu are originally thought to be descendents of Rajasthani royalty from India.
-There are many subgroups (culturally and linguistically), but they have successfully preserved much of their culture and traditions and often live close to the land, as farmers, hunters and fisherwomen.
+An Indigenous people who mostly live in the Terai region in southern Nepal, the Tharu are originally thought to be descendants of Rajasthani royalty from India.
+There are many subgroups (culturally and linguistically), but the Tharu have successfully preserved much of their culture and traditions and often live close to the land as farmers, hunters, and fisherwomen.

 Barauli

-While many travelers stay in Sauraha outside of Chitwan National Park, Barauli is a small village where many of the Tharu women welcome guests to supplement their family’s incomes.
-Local women guide guests on jungle walks or bicycle rides to explore the village, learn about the lifestyle and local agriculture, as well as watch villagers fishing on the river.
-Guides from the village know the habits of local wildlife the best and offer Jeep safaris through the park or canoe rides on the river.
-Don’t miss the chance to see several traditional dances performed by locals in customary costumes or join a cooking class to learn how to prepare local specialties, such as snails.
+While many travellers stay in Sauraha outside of Chitwan National Park, Barauli is a small village where many of the Tharu women welcome guests to supplement their family’s incomes.
+Local women guide guests on jungle walks or bicycle rides to explore the town, learn about the lifestyle and regional agriculture, and watch villagers fishing on the river.
+Guides from the village know the best habits of local wildlife and offer Jeep safaris through the park or canoe rides on the river.
+Don’t miss the chance to see several traditional dances performed by locals in customary costumes or join a cooking class to learn how to prepare local specialities, such as snails.

 Tharu